Music from Free Creek

 Music from Free Creek is an album from a series of 1969 "super session" recordings by Free Creek, a group composed of a number of internationally renowned musical artists of the time, including Jeff Beck, Eric Clapton, Keith Emerson, Buzz Feiten, Mitch Mitchell and Linda Ronstadt.
-Joe Viglione from www.allmusic.com has stated that "Music from Free Creek is a super session album, where the musicians are playing for the fun of it, and that comes across.
+Joe Viglione from AllMusic has stated that "Music from Free Creek is a super session album, where the musicians are playing for the fun of it, and that comes across.
 The material doesn't get bogged down in 'names'; it just flows."

 History

 The recordings, made in 1969, were released in 1973 in England as CADS 101 by Charisma Records and in the U.S. by Buddah Records, as a two-record set.
 The material was re-released by Charisma in 1976, as Summit Meeting.
 It was released on CD by Lake Eerie Records in 2002, and re-released by the same company in 2006.